Nishal3/airbnb-warehousing/README.md

 5. Click "Next" and assign it a meaningful name and description that you can recognize later
 6. Click "Next" again and hit "Create connection"
 7. After creating the connection, edit the connection to have the correct subnet by selecting it and clicking "Actions" -> "Edit"
-8. Scroll down, enter your password and under "Network options" -> "Subnet" select the correct subnet
+8. Scroll down, enter your password, and under "Network options" -> "Subnet" select the correct subnet

-This is the details page of the RDS connector:
+Below is the details page of the RDS connector:
 ![ RDS_connection_details ]

-And here's the details page of the Redshift Connector:
+And here is the details page of the Redshift Connector:
 ![ Redshift_connection_details ]

 #### 4.4 Testing the Connections